 The Cheap Tuk Tuk ride scam: Riding in a Tuk Tuk is not the cheapest way to get around.
 Often, it will cost much more than a taxi.
 When a Tuk Tuk prices sound too good to be true, it is.
 If you are quoted a fare of 10 or 20 baht, they are going to drive you around to a bunch of shops that they get a commission from before you get to your destination.

-However, it takes time, and it’s a hassle to rent clothes, so it’s best just to dress properly when leaving the hotel.
-There are many people outside the temples and Grand Palace that will tell you what you’re wearing is wrong and will try and sell you overpriced items.
-I have seen some vendors try to act as official people and tell you you can’t enter and direct you toward a vendor selling clothes that they probably work with.
+However, renting clothes takes time and is a hassle, so it’s best to dress properly when leaving the hotel.
+Many people outside the temples and Grand Palace will tell you what you’re wearing is wrong and try to sell you overpriced items.
+I have seen some vendors try to act as official people, tell you you can’t enter, and direct you toward a vendor selling clothes that they probably work with.

 Khao San road scams and theft: This is the largest tourist section of town, where many people go to drink and party, and where there is a large concentration of people with money, there will be scammers and thieves.
 The best bet is to carry only enough cash for the night here and avoid bringing valuables.